connervieira/Predator/FAQ.md

     7. Predator then uses various methods of validation to filter out plates that are unlikely to be correct.
     8. Finally, Predator removes plates it believes to be invalid, and creates a list of (hopefully) correctly detected plates.
     9. After this, Predator might save the plates to a database, send a push notification to a Gotify server, play an audio alert, any any number of other customizable actions.

+**How many cameras can Predator use at one time?**
+    This is a bit of a complex question, but in short, as many as you want.
+More specifically, Predator will use as many cameras as your OS, USB controller, and processor allow.
+In practice, this means that Predator can usually run at least two USB cameras at once, even on low powered devices like the Raspberry Pi.